play-co/gcif/README.md

-It may also be interesting to increase the max LZ match offset from -65535 to a higher number of bits, since for 1024x1024 images, this restricts its look- back to just 64 scan lines.
+It may also be interesting to increase the max LZ match offset from -65535 to a higher number of bits, since for 1024x1024 images, this restricts its look- back to just 64 scanlines.